pachyderm/pachyderm/README.md

 No, pfs is at Alpha status.

 ## Where is this project going?
-Pachyderm will eventually be a complete replacement for Hadoop built on top of a modern toolchain instead of the JVM.
-Hadoop is a mature ecosystem, so there's a long way to go for pfs to fully match its featureset.
-However we're finding that thanks to innovative tools like btrfs, Docker, and CoreOS, we can build an order of magnitude more functionality with much less code.
+Pachyderm will eventually be a complete replacement for Hadoop, built on top of a modern toolchain instead of the JVM.
+Hadoop is a mature ecosystem, so there's a long way to go before pfs will fully match its feature set.
+However, thanks to innovative tools like btrfs, Docker, and CoreOS, we can build an order of magnitude more functionality with much less code.

 ## What is a "git-like file system"?
 Pfs is implemented as a distributed layer on top of btrfs, the same copy-on-write file system that powers Docker.
-Btrfs already offers [git-like semantics](http://zef.me/6023/who-needs-git-when-you-got-zfs/) on a single machine pfs scales these out to a cluster.
+Btrfs already offers [git-like semantics](http://zef.me/6023/who-needs-git-when-you-got-zfs/) on a single machine and pfs scales these out to an entire cluster.
 This allows features such as:
-- commit based history: File systems are generally single-state entities.
+- Commit based history: File systems are generally single-state entities.
 Pfs, on the other hand, provides a rich history of every previous state of your cluster.
 You can always revert to a prior commit in the event of a disaster.
-- branching: Thanks to btrfs' copy-on-write semantics branching is ridiculously cheap in pfs.
-Each user can have an independant branch to experiment in without affect anyone else.
-Branches can later be shared with others through merging.
+- Branching: Thanks to btrfs's copy-on-write semantics, branching is ridiculously cheap in pfs.
+Each user can experience freeling in their own branch without impacting anyone else or the underlying data.
+Branches can easily be merged back in the main cluster.
-- cloning: Btrfs' send/receive functionality allow pfs to efficiently transfer a cluster's worth of data to another cluster while maintaining its commit history.
+- Cloning: Btrfs's send/receive functionality allows pfs to efficiently copy a entire cluster's worth of data while still maintaining its commit history.

 ## What is "dockerized MapReduce?"
 The basic interface for MapReduce is a `map` function and a `reduce` function.
 In Hadoop this is exposed as a Java interface.
-In Pachyderm MapReduce jobs are user submitted Docker containers with http servers inside them.
-Rather than calling a `map` method on a class Pachyderm POSTs files to the `/map` route on a webserver.
-This completely democratizes MapReduce by decoupling it from a single platform such as the JVM.
+In Pachyderm, MapReduce jobs are user-submitted Docker containers with http servers inside them.
+Rather than calling a `map` method on a class, Pachyderm POSTs files to the `/map` route on a webserver.
+This completely democratizes MapReduce by decoupling it from a single platform, such as the JVM.

-A low cost to integrating external libraries greatly increases the scope of problems MapReduce can solve.
-For example suppose you want to perform computer vision on a large set of images.
-Creating a job that does this is as simple as running `npm install opencv` inside a container and creating a node.js server which uses this library on its `/map` route.
+Thanks to Docker, Pachyderm can seemlessly integrate external libraries.
+For example, suppose you want to perform computer vision on a large set of images.
+Creating this job is as simple as running `npm install opencv` inside a Docker container and creating a node.js server, which uses this library on its `/map` route.

 ## Quickstart Guide